ibm-cloud-docs/security-compliance/rules.md

     </tr>
     <tr>
       <td><code>value</code></td>
       <td><p>The way in which you want the property to be applied.
-Value options differ depending on the rule that you configure.</p><p>Note: If you use a boolean operator, you do not need to input a value.</p></td>
+Value options differ depending on the rule that you configure.
+If you use a boolean operator, you do not need to input a value.</td>
     </tr>
   </table>